AdrianHavengaBennett/terming-for-learning/README.md

 ### User Testing
 The following test cases have been performed to test funtionality:
-- Signing in - expected result = Profile page and user welcome loaded | PASS
+- Signing in - expected result = All terms and user welcome loaded | PASS
-- Register - expected result = Profile page and user welcome loaded | PASS
+- Register - expected result = All terms page and user welcome loaded | PASS
-- Clicking my terms - expected result = user's terms presented | PASS
+- Clicking "my terms" (on mobile - in navigation or elsewhere) - expected result = user's terms presented | PASS
-- Clicking all terms - expected result = all users' terms presented | PASS
+- Clicking "all terms" (on mobile - in navigation or elsewhere) - expected result = all users' terms presented | PASS
-- Create new term - expected result = form loads and upon completion and save, user's terms presented with new term at bottom of list | PASS
+- Create new term - expected result = form loads and, upon completion and save, user's terms presented with new term at bottom of list | PASS
-- Edit term - expected result = form loads with current category name, and upon completion and save, user's terms presented | PASS
+- Edit term - expected result = form loads with current category name and, upon completion and save, user's terms presented | PASS
 - Save term - expected result = clones the term, changes the id, and populates saved_by to generate saved list / user's saved terms presented to user | PASS

-- Edit saved term - expected result = term is updated in saved collection | FAIL
+# TODO
+more tests when project is completed

 - HTML validated via https://validator.w3.org/ - Pass
 - CSS validated via https://jigsaw.w3.org/css-validator/ - Pass